-We also love that the tourism board created their own version of Google Translate so you can learn how to say things like, “excuse me” and “do you think I’m hot?” in Faroese.
+We also love that the tourism board created their own version of Google Translate so you can learn how to say things like, “excuse me” and “do you think I’m attractive?” in Faroese.

 New Zealand has long been at the forefront of sustainable tourism and they have a vision of being the world leader in such efforts by 2025.
 They have adopted 14 commitments focused on visitor, community, environmental, and economic wealth.

 The country is an outdoor mecca for nature and adventure enthusiasts.
-One can explore the glow-worm caves in Waitomo, go bird watching on Stewart Island or explore volcanic and geothermal rock formations.
+One can marvel at the glow-worm caves in Waitomo, go bird watching on Stewart Island or explore volcanic and geothermal rock formations in New Zealand.
 Astro-tourism is also popular here as it’s the only other place (besides Chile or the South Pole) to view the Southern Cross star formation.
 Aoraki Mackenzie is a gold-rated Dark Sky Reserve and officially the biggest reserve in the world!

 Fun fact: Air New Zealand won the 2017 airline of the year for their sustainability initiatives.